robrussell/gamma/README.md

 # Gamma Camera: a flexible camera array

-Gamma camera provides an open source starting point to build a flexible camera array using COTs parts.
+Gamma camera provides an open source starting point to build a flexible camera array using commodity parts.

 ## Project Goals